Esri/arcgis-maps-sdk-java-samples/feature-layers/feature-layer-selection/README.md

 Demonstrates shows how to select Features from a FeatureLayer.

 ##How to use the sample##
-click on a feature from the map to select it.
+Click on a feature from the map to select it.

 ![](FeatureLayerSelection.png)